Recurring Revenue Quality: Why 90% MRR Isn't Enough to Command Premium Multiples

 Customer churn in the MSP space averages roughly 5% annually according to industry data, with top-performing MSPs retaining 90-95% of clients year over year.
 Those sound like healthy numbers.
 They mask a more complicated reality.

 Churn analysis by segment tells the real story.
 Sophisticated PE buyers don't look at a single aggregate churn number.
-They segment it by client size (are you losing your biggest or smallest accounts?), by service type (are managed services clients stickier than project clients?), by contract type (do month-to-month clients churn faster?), and by cause (voluntary departure vs. client business failure vs. competitive loss).
+They segment it by client size (are you losing your biggest or smallest accounts?), by service type (are managed services clients stickier than project clients?), by contract type (do month-to-month clients churn faster?), and by cause (voluntary departure versus client business failure versus competitive loss).
 Each tells a different story about the durability of the revenue base.

 If you're 12-24 months from a potential exit, here's how to assess and improve your revenue quality systematically.